-I was brought up without a Fathers presence in my life.
+I was brought up without a father’s presence in my life.
 My mother would only say that he was a kind man who loved children.
-When my mother beat me, or when we did not have enough to eat I thought to myself ‘my Father would not do this’, or else ‘my Father would give me food if he knew I was hungry’.
+When my mother beat me, or when we did not have enough to eat I thought to myself ‘my father would not do this’, or ‘my father would give me food if he knew I was hungry’.

-I later found out that my Father had died in the Genocide.
-When I was 22 years old a neighbor said to me one day ‘Are you related to X, you look just like him’.
-I then started to investigate myself and I discovered who my Father was, and that he had another family of 6 children, who were my brothers and sisters.
-I made myself known to those people who did not acknowledge me.
-They later sold my Father’s land and I did not get a share.
+I later found out that my father had died during genocide.
+When I was 22 years old a neighbor asked one day ‘Are you related to X, you look just like him’.
+I then started to investigate myself and I discovered who my father was, and that he had another family of 6 children, who were my brothers and sisters.
+I made myself known to those people but they did not acknowledge me.
+They later sold off my father’s land and I did not get a share.

 I was eventually taken to the hospital, after a time when I was running mad on the streets.
-The doctors gave me injections and medicine and for a time I was separated from other people.
+The doctors treated me and for a time I was separated from other people.
 I was never told what the illness was; I just believed I was mad.
-I had periods at home and then back to the hospital for treatment.
-I prayed myself from home but I did not go to Church again.
+I would spend some time at home and go back to the hospital for treatment.
+I prayed by myself from home but I did not go to church again.

-It was after this that Shamus found me; she heard of my story from others and said that I should join her group.
-She told me that there were people who appreciated me as I am and would accept me among them.
-This was a great thing for me after so many people had beaten me up because I was mad.
-I went to that group and have gone ever since that time.
+It was after this that Shemus found me; she had heard of my story from others and said that I could join her group.
+She told me that there were people who appreciated me as I was and would accept me among them.
+This was a great thing for me after so many people had mistreated me up because I was mad.
+I went to that group and have not left it ever since.